 BELOW IS FOR POTENTIAL FUTURE USE

-As an example, a limited number of concepts in the current release of SNOMED CT (July 2019) share a description between the Evaluation Procedure and Observable Entity hierarchies (exact match, n = 32, See ).
+As an example, a limited number of concepts in the current release of SNOMED CT (July 2019) share a description between the Evaluation Procedure and Observable Entity hierarchies (exact match, n = 32, See Table 1).
 However, likely significantly more frequent are closely related concepts without exact term matches.